KartikeySharma01-btye/SpecToStack/README.md

 SpecToStack is an AI-powered Software Engineering platform that transforms software requirements into complete full-stack applications.

-Instead of generating code from a single prompt, SpecToStack acts like an AI Software Engineer.
-It gathers requirements, creates technical specifications, designs system architecture, generates frontend and backend code, validates the application, and prepares it for deployment.
+Instead of generating code from a single prompt, SpecToStack follows a structured software engineering workflow.
+It gathers requirements, creates technical specifications, designs system architecture, generates frontend and backend code, validates applications, and prepares projects for deployment.

-The platform leverages AI agents, automated workflows, and software engineering best practices to streamline the entire development lifecycle.
+### 💡 Idea → 📋 Requirements → 🏗️ Architecture → 💻 Code → 🧪 Testing → 🚀 Deployment

 ---